 A key member of the team, you’ll go the extra mile to understand client requirements, formulate a plan of action, and work with a range of onshore and offshore delivery teams to get it done.
 In close contact with the client at every stage, this role will make the most of your ability to communicate complex technologies, while managing third party suppliers, timelines and expectations.

-Applications are currently open for our London programme only and will close 31 August 2017.
-Positions are filled on a first come first serve basis, we encourage you to apply early to avoid disappointment.CLICK HERE TO APPLY
+Applications are now open.
+Applications for London roles close on 5th January 2018 and are ongoing for Newcastle roles.
+Positions are filled on a first come first serve basis, so we encourage you to apply early to avoid disappointment.CLICK HERE TO APPLY

 You’ll need to be prepared to travel as client projects could take you anywhere in the country – or even the world – though you will be aligned to a base at one of our main office locations in either London or Newcastle.